 [Include cumulative losses at commercial banks and investment banks here – these stemmed from liquidity pressures in 2007, credit losses from their own holdings, and assets brought back on balance sheet during the fall.
 Chart of bank writedowns here.]
-By early 2008, other credit markets became disrupted.
+[PA won’t we have done this in other sections re housing/financial crisis/] By early 2008, other credit markets became disrupted.
 Breakdowns in certain short-term funding markets in January and February 2008 increased borrowing costs for students and municipalities.
 [Include more detail on economy preceding Bear.]
+BB [Shouldn’t all this information on the history of the financial crisis be in earlier sections of the report rather than in the discussion of the impact on the broader economy?]
+[KH: I don’t remember any “breakdowns” in short-term funding markets until fall of 2008 after the financial shocks of September.
+Did these markets “break down,” or was it just that interest rates and/or spreads increased?
+There is a big difference between the two, in cause, in effect, and in the importance of the signals it sends to policymakers at the time.
+Recommendation: Please provide evidence of liquidity market “breakdowns” in Jan-Feb 2008, meaning that markets ceased functioning or otherwise behaved extremely aberrantly.
+If by “breakdown” you instead mean “higher rates,” then please rewrite the text without “breakdown.”]

-The collapse of Bear Stearns in March 2008 sent more shock waves through Wall Street, yet the US economy still remained seemingly unscathed.
-GDP (and maybe GDI actually grew in the first and second quarters of 2008, albeit sluggishly, supported by gains in [XXX].
+The collapse of [BG 150 year old] Bear Stearns in March 2008 sent more shock waves through Wall Street, yet the US economy still remained seemingly unscathed. .[PA but we have noted that problems already developing, so unscathed not right]GDP (and maybe GDI BB [What is GDI?
+Is it gross domestic investement?
+We need to make sure that we use terms that are understood by the general public.])DHE [need?
+Care?]) actually grew in the first and second quarters of 2008, albeit sluggishly, supported by gains in [XXX].

 Lower interest rates and the increased liquidity provided by the Federal Reserve had so far forestalled a major collapse in the economy.
+[KH: This suggests that the collapse was inevitable, and that it was delayed by the lower interest rates and increased liquidity.
+How do we know this is the case, rather than instead that it took until fall of 2008 for the imbalances to build to the point where they were unsustainable?
+This seems to be an unprovable claim about the counterfactual situation.
+Recommendation: If there is evidence to back this claim up please provide it.
+If it is instead a belief about the counterfactual then we should strike it or at least debate it before including it.]
 Payrolls in the first half of 2008 were falling at a modest pace, consistent with previous mild recessions, and by July the unemployment rate had risen to only 5½ percent.
+HM: Number of people out of work

 [Discuss the rise in commodity prices and in particular, oil which peaks at this point.]
+BB [This is an important part of the story; I think mention of the spike in agriculture prices should also be included.
+Sen. Levin’s committee produced a relevant report on the spike in winter wheat prices.
+I notice that there is no discussion of the spike in securities prices; I think that that is also relevant.]

 September 2008: Financial crisis hits hard